Mold Testing and Inspection Services

 Does the ventilation perform optimally?

 Our newer airtight buildings create problems for volatile organic compounds (VOCs) that off-gas chemicals into the building interior.
 Renovations can expose hazardous compounds like asbestos.
-Our certified inspectors are trained and equipped to measure all types of exposures, not just mold.
+Our certified inspectors are trained and equipped to measure all types of exposures, not just mould.

 What We Test For